 The Science of Website Conversion Rate Analysis

 Identifying the specific factors affecting your website’s conversion rates is both an art and a science.

 It’s an art to the extent that the answers aren’t always clear or absolute because the “human factor” variables aren’t necessarily predictable.
 Understanding and responding to these variables is largely a matter of intuition and experience honed over time.

 It’s a science in that there are many measurable components that can point you in the right direction and show you where your time and money are best utilized (e.g. if you know which components to measure, how to interpret the findings, and how to tweak the outcomes).
 In essence, it’s the difference between an educated guess and a shot in the dark.

 The Tools of the Trade

 As an agency, we get to play with a wide variety of tools for website lead and data analysis.
-Some solutions cost quite a bit, but come with lots of other fun features to help businesses manage their marketing efforts, others, like Google Analytics, are free and still chock full of information.
-For those of you who aren’t currently using a paid solution that offers analytics (and even if you are), I highly recommend taking some time to familiarize yourself with what Google Analytics can tell you about your website’s performance.
+Some solutions cost quite a bit, but come with lots of other fun features to help businesses manage their marketing efforts.
+Others, like Google Analytics, are free and still chock full of information.
+For those of you who aren’t currently using a paid solution that offers analytics (and even if you are), I highly recommend taking some time to familiarize yourself with what Google Analytics can tell you to eliminate Lead Generation Waste.
 It’s so much more than just about your traffic numbers.